 If you are wanting to check out some of Siem Reaps lesser visited, but still equally amazing temples then I recommend checking out the Angkor Wat Grand Circuit.
 In this guide I will let you know how to get around, ticket prices, and what temples you will visit during your adventures.

-Well, I will get into why you should do the Angkor Wat Grand Circuit, how to get around, purchasing tickets, what temples you will see, their highlights, what to bring with you, and more in this guide.
+Well, I will get into why you should do the Angkor Wat Grand Circuit, how to get around, how to purchase tickets, what temples you will see, their highlights, what to bring with you, and more in this guide.
 So prepare to get excited as you find out all there is to know about these impressive Khmer ruins.

 Angkor Wat Grand Circuit: Find Out All You Need To Know